19hours/sg-statutes/Acts/Employment Act.md

 [21/84; 36/95; 41/2004; 32/2008]

-(2) Any person employed in a managerial or an executive position who is in receipt of a salary not exceeding $4,500 a month (excluding overtime payments, bonus payments, annual wage supplements, productivity incentive payments and any allowance however described), or such other amount as may be prescribed by the Minister, shall be regarded as an employee for the purposes of —
+(2) Any person who is employed in a managerial or an executive position and is in receipt of a salary not exceeding $4,500 a month (excluding overtime payments, bonus payments, annual wage supplements, productivity incentive payments and any allowance however described), or such other amount as may be prescribed in substitution by the Minister, shall be regarded as an employee for the purposes of this Act except the provisions in Part IV.

-(a) sections 20, 20A, 21, 22, 23 (read with section 10 or 11, as the case may be), 24, 25 and 34 and Parts XII to XVI (read with the Second and Third Schedules); and

-(b) such other provisions of this Act as the Minister may, by regulations, specify,

-and those provisions shall apply in relation to that person subject to such modification as may be prescribed.

-[32/2008]

-[36/2010 wef 01/02/2011]
+[Act 26 of 2013 wef 01/04/2014]

 ### Appointment of officers